NREL/H2Integrate/docs/misc_resources/defining_filepaths.md

 ## Main Input Files
 The main input files to H2Integrate (`plant_config`, `tech_config` and `driver_config`) are defined in a top-level config file.
 In many examples, these files live in the same folder as the python run script.

-The main input files are searched for H2I in the following order:
+The main input files are searched for in H2I in the following order:
 1. Relative to the folder containing the top-level config file
     ```yaml
     plant_config: "plant_config.yaml"